- Carotid artery dissection. Medscape. emedicine.medscape.com, updated September 2015

 - Haematology.
 Oxford handbook clinical medicine (online).
 Oxford Medicine Online. oxfordmedicine.com published January 2014

 - Hanelinea M, Rosnerberg A. The etiology of cervical artery dissection.
 Chiropr Med.
 2007 Summer; 6(3):110–20.

 - Micheli S, Paciaroni M, Corea F, et al. Cervical artery dissection: emerging risk factors.
 Open Neurol J 2010; 4:50–55. doi:10.2174/1874205X01004010050

 - Cranial nerve lesions.
 PatientPlus. www.patient.info, last checked 16 June 2014

 Reviewed by Natalie Heaton, Specialist Health Editor, Bupa Health Content Team, May 2016.

-Peer reviewed by Dr Ahamad Hassan, Consultant Neurologist and Stroke Physician.
+Expert reviewer, Dr Ahamad Hassan, Consultant Neurologist and Stroke Physician.